Embarking on a new venture

 understanding of the realities underlying human relationships.
 If you make a

-habit of sincere prayer, your life will be very noticeably an
+habit of sincere prayer, your life will be very noticeably and profoundly

 altered.
 Prayer stamps with its indelible mark our actions and demeanour.
 A